Break Up with Migraines - Chronic Ocular Migraines

 Migraine Subtypes w/ Vision Disturbance?

-Treating and Preventing Migraine With Aura or Retinal Migraine
+Treating and Preventing Migraine with Aura or Retinal Migraine

 There are effective medications that can target your symptoms, like NSAIDs for inflammation and pain, as well as medicines for treating the symptoms of nausea.
 There are also preventative measures that you can take; such as calcium channel blockers, antiepileptic and tricyclic medications, as well as the cessation of smoking.